uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/lessons/rescue-mission.md

 Have the Bot act out the individual instructions: forward means step one square forward, and left and right mean a 90 degree turn on the spot in the square (not moving to another square).

-Teacher: “We’re going to write our own program that gets the Little Red Riding Hood to rescue her Grandma.
+Teacher: "We’re going to write our own program that gets the Little Red Riding Hood to rescue her Grandma.
 The goal is to get Little Red Riding Hood to the square that Grandma is in.
-Let’s write the first two steps on the board together.”
+Let’s write the first two steps on the board together."
 (Draw two forward arrows.)

 {panel type="teaching" title="Teaching observations"}